nextgis/nextgisweb/doc/developer/misc.rst

     :param x: tile number on x axis (horisontal)
     :param y: tile number on y axis (vertical)

+.. note: Styles order should be from lower to upper.

 **Example request**:

 .. sourcecode:: http